jgravois/presentations/devsummit/2017/js/presentation.md

 });
 ```

-callback are functions that are called when things happen
+Callback are functions that are called when things happen.

 ---